hkmamike/market-encoder/README.md

 # Configure AWS Profile
 aws configure --profile team-s3-uploader

 It will prompt you for four things.
-Use the keys you just saved: AWS Access Key ID, AWS Secret Access Key, etc.
+Use the keys you just saved:
+AWS Access Key ID,
+AWS Secret Access Key, etc.

+For our team, this is in CS230 Tracker -> S3 bucket access tab

 # Files Overview
 fullRun.py                          <- unrelated to project, given by Section 3 TA, used to make sure the environment works as expected